Our curandero with his wife and daughter in the Peruvian Amazon.

 I don’t have the romanticism anymore as I had when I first went there eight years ago.
 Much of what Jolane said I can see down there now and it’s not a pretty picture.
 It’s gotten worse over the years.
 However, I don’t want to throw out the baby with the bath water.
 There is much beauty down there with amazing healers who live in the jungle or the Andes with incredible knowledge.
 We experienced an amazing time with healing and insightful ceremonies in a small intimate setting.
 But it’s not easy work by far and certainly not for everyone.
 It’s also not a magic drink, as Joane said, and the work never stops, with or without ayahuasca.
 It’s just another tool and like any tool it can be used for good or to harm and most harm happens out of ignorance and wishful thinking.

 Dark Shamanism is a topic that is virtually unacknowledged in the neo-shamanism revival in Western culture.
 Many spiritual teachings have been corrupted and watered-down into sellable, easy-to-swallow pop-spirituality these days.
 Shamanism has also become greatly distorted, omitting many issues most people are not aware of.
-Prof. Neil Whitehead, who was the victim of a Kanaima, or dark shaman attack in Guyana, South America, addresses the dark side of Shamanism in this interview:

 [Added: a reader just sent me this article: British tourist, 19, found dead on remote Colombian road after tribal drug ritual went wrong They found him dead on Wednesday when I published this article.
 “The youngster took the drug (yage/ayahuasca) twice with a local tribe, and collapsed on the second occasion.
 Hours later Henry’s body was dumped on a lonely dirt road.
 His corpse was later found there on Wednesday, and photographed for a grim image on a local news website.“]

-My personal experience with psychedelics in general (I have worked with ayahuasca, san pedro, psilocybin mushrooms, DMT) is two-fold.
+My personal experience with psychedelics in general (I have worked with ayahuasca, San Pedro, psilocybin mushrooms, DMT) is two-fold.
 On one hand they have provided incredible insight into myself and reality, but on the other hand it has also been very confusing and disturbing at times.
 My introduction to psychedelics happened with psilocybin mushrooms in 1996 which I used for a number of years in my mid twenties on the path of self-exploration and healing.
 These experiences have also led me to bodywork, yoga, and qi gong, which I’ve been practicing ever since.
 However, many young kids use these drugs at parties without any proper preparation or intentions.
 That’s how I got introduced to them as well, but I stopped taking these substances recreationally after a couple of disturbing experiences and then only worked with them on my own or with close friends with the intention of confronting issues within me, not just to “trip out” and enjoy some visual fireworks.

 These were also emotional heavy times of confronting the shadow with periods of depression, despair, and anger as my shadow was coming to light.
 Most of it was suppressed emotional states from past experiences, mostly childhood, confronting my shame and sadness from childhood wounding.
 However, looking back, I also didn’t have the context and knowledge to integrate these experiences, especially from a psychological perspective.
 I stopped doing any psychedelics for many years and focused more on integrating what had come up through deeper self-work, learning about psychology, integrating psychotherapy and using bodywork, yoga, dance, breath work and qi gong to get in touch with my emotional body through these body-mind modalities.
 Having said that, ayahuasca and other medicine plants can help some people (especially with regards to addiction and trauma) but it is important to combine it with psychotherapeutic work.